-If your goal is to learn a new language, then the best think you can do to accomplish it is invest in good learning tools.
-What tools will aid you best in your language learning journey depend on your learning style.
+If your goal is to learn a new language, then the best thing you can do to accomplish this is to invest in good learning tools.
+Identifying which tools will aid you best in your language learning journey depends on your learning style.

 If you learn best by visual cues, then it is imperative that you invest in a French book that has many images.
 If you are an auditory learner, then a book that is accompanied with CDs or online audio courses will serve you best.